 What exactly is Crowdfunding?

-In layman language, crowdfunding is a concept where a lot of people commit money to a venture or a project to raise a target amount of money in a stipulated time frame. i.e. rather than relying on one individual to fund the project we get a lot of people (crowd) come together to fund the idea/project.
+In layman language, crowdfunding is a concept where a lot of people commit money to a venture or a project to raise a target amount of money in a stipulated time frame. i.e. rather than relying on one person to fund the project we get a lot of people (crowd) come together to fund the idea/project.

 The concept is simple.
 For ex, you need 3,00,000 INR to start a venture or Startup.
 You have few people who are willing to fund you with money ranging from 3,000 to 10,000 INR.
 You go and ask all of them to fund your project rather than ask a single person to fund the project.

 Now if you had to ask a single person for 3,00,000 INR It might take some time and a lot of convincing.
 Also, the risk comes completely on a single person.

 This is where crowdfunding works.
 Firstly, the risk gets divided among a lot of people.

 Secondly, you have a lot of people backing your project.
 Thereby, giving you an option to get the first promotion done by a lot of stakeholders.

 Is Crowdfunding Legal in India? yes, It is.